How To Remove Ripoff Reports on Google

 4. You can hire a reputation management firm to “bury” the Ripoff Report about you

-Reputation management firms, which are basically just PR or SEO (search engine optimization) firms, will devote countless hours to creating additional positive websites, articles, and other media about you in an effort to push the offending Ripoff Report off of the first page of Google search results.
+Reputation management firms, which are basically just PR or SEO (search engine optimization) firms, will devote countless hours to creating additional positive websites, articles, and other media about you in an effort to push the offending Ripoff Report off the first page of Google search results.

 In many cases, these efforts are successful.
 But in others, Ripoff Report listings are too strong to push down permanently, and the damage continues.
-And since SEO efforts usually require ongoing effort, any success can be short lived.
+And since SEO efforts usually require ongoing effort, any success can be short-lived.

 5. You can sue Ripoff Report